AlexXu777/INDE577_Machine_Learning_2025_Rice_University/Unsupervised Machine Learning/Singular_value_decomposition/README.md

 ## How to Run
 1. Clone the repository.
-2. DBSCAN.ipynb` in Jupyter Notebook.
+2. Singular_value_decomposition.ipynb` in Jupyter Notebook.
 3. Run all the cells step-by-step to reproduce the results.

 ---